Man on Fire (The Vampire Diaries): Plot

-Damon finds Elena unconscious and he takes her home so she will be safe.
+Damon finds Elena unconscious and takes her home so she will be safe.
 He leaves her on the couch and leaves.
-Enzo and Stefan keep fighting and Enzo wants to burn Stefan because he knows that if he does, it will hurt Damon to lose his only brother.
-Stefan puts his hand into Enzo's chest reaching his heart and tells him that he will kill him because he knows that he will not stop until he kills Damon but he hesitates to do the final move.
-Enzo changes his mind about killing Stefan and believes that turning the two brothers against each other will be a better way to revenge Damon so he pulls himself back leaving Stefan holding his heart and the one responsible for his death; Damon's best friend's death.
+Enzo and Stefan keep fighting and Enzo wants to burn Stefan because he knows that if he does, it will hurt Damon, because he loses his only brother.
+Stefan puts his hand into Enzo's chest reaching his heart and tells him that he will kill him, because he knows that he will not stop until he kills Damon, but hesitates to do the final move.
+Enzo changes his mind about killing Stefan and believes that turning the two brothers against each other will be a better way to revenge Damon, so he pulls himself back, leaving Stefan holding his heart and the one responsible for the death of Damon's beat friend.

-Stefan decides that it is better not to tell Damon about Enzo's death so he texts him from Enzo's phone that he is leaving town and he goes to find Elena.
-Elena wakes up and she does not know how she got home.
+Stefan decides that it is better not to tell Damon about Enzo's death, so he texts him from Enzo's phone that he is leaving town and then goes to find Elena.
+Elena wakes up and doesn't know how she got home.
 Stefan tells her about Enzo and what happened and that he does not want Damon to know.
 He also calls Bonnie to tell her the same and Bonnie agrees.
-Enzo appears to her to pass to the Other Side and Bonnie hides from Jeremy the fact that the dead man is Enzo.
+Enzo appears to her to pass to the Other Side and Bonnie hides the fact that the dead man is Enzo from Jeremy.

-In the meantime, the travelers' leader Markos (Raffi Barsoumian) uses Sloan (Caitlin McHugh) who volunteered for their experiment; they want to see if they can remove magic with the doppelganger's blood.
-Markos uses Tyler's blood to turn Sloan into a vampire and then Sloan drinks the doppelganger blood they have from Stefan and Elena while the rest of the travelers chant a spell.
-After a while, they check if the spell worked and if Sloan is no longer a vampire and she is not.
-Right after though, she dies since the spell brings the person to their last state of being human and that was dead.
-Markos announces that they now know that the doppelganger blood can reverse the spell of someone being a vampire and they can finally defeat the vampires and make the town their home.
+In the meantime, the travelers' leader Markos (Raffi Barsoumian) uses Sloan (Caitlin McHugh) who volunteered for their experiment.
+They want to see if they can remove magic with the doppelganger's blood.
+Markos uses Tyler's blood to turn Sloan into a vampire.
+Then Sloan drinks the doppelganger blood they have from Stefan and Elena while the rest of the travelers chant a spell.
+After a while, they check if the spell worked and if Sloan is no longer a vampire; she is not.
+Right after, she dies, since the spell brings the person to their last state of being human which was being dead.
+Markos announces that they now know that the doppelganger blood can reverse the spell of someone being a vampire and they can finally defeat them to make the town their home.